Expedition of the Thousand: Landing in Sicily

-Garibaldi's landing in Marsala on 11 May 1860, on the westernmost point of Sicily, was favored by various circumstances, in particular by the presence of two British Royal Navy warships in the port of Marsala, the gunboats HMS Argus and the sloop-of-war HMS Intrepid, under the command of Admiral Rodney Mundy.
-With British ships present in the harbour, the Bourbon ships were deterred from interfering.
+Garibaldi's landing in Marsala on 11 May 1860, on the westernmost point of Sicily, was favored by various circumstances, in particular by the presence of two Royal Navy ships under Admiral Rodney Mundy in the port of Marsala, the gunboat HMS Argus and sloop-of-war HMS Intrepid.
+Due to their presence in the harbour, the Bourbon ships were deterred from interfering.
 (Note: These were: Stromboli (steam corvette), Valoroso (brigandine), Partenope (sail frigate) and the armed steamer Capri.)
 The Lombardo was attacked and sunk only after the disembarkation had been completed, while the Piemonte was captured.

 Furthermore, the Bourbon commanders, ignoring the recommendations of the secret services of the Kingdom of the Two Sicilies, just one day before the landing, had the column of General Letizia and Major d'Ambrosio repatriated to Palermo to face the insurrectionary threat in the Sicilian capital.
 The landing had been preceded by the arrival of Francesco Crispi and others, who had the task of gaining the support of the locals for the volunteers.

-According to what was stated by the English historian George Macaulay Trevelyan in his book Garibaldi and the Thousand, the two English ships HMS Argus and HMS Intrepid did nothing to help Giuseppe Garibaldi, nor could they have because their boilers were turned off and they were moored offshore, with their commanders Marryat and Winnington-Ingram on the ground together with part of the crew.
+According to the historian George Macaulay Trevelyan in his book Garibaldi and the Thousand, Argus and Intrepid did nothing to help Garibaldi, nor could they have because their boilers were turned off and they were moored offshore, with their captains Marryat and Winnington-Ingram on the ground together with portions of their crews.

-The neutrality of the English navy was confirmed during the following battle of Palermo, when Garibaldi, left almost without gunpowder, requested it in vain from the commanders of the war fleets moored off the coast of the city.
+The Royal Navy's neutrality was confirmed during the following battle of Palermo, when Garibaldi, his troops almost out of gunpowder, unsuccessfully requested more from the captains of British warships moored off the coast of the city.
 They were joined, as early as 12 May, by 200 Sicilian volunteers commanded by the Sant'Anna brothers.
 Their forces increased due to the subsequent landings of Sardinian troops in civilian clothes and the liberation of prisoners taken from the Bourbon prisons.